[This article was first published in May, 2022, and updated on May 2, 2024.]

 It's presented in a strong and glossy outer cardboard box with a dropdown front that makes it easy to access the elegant plain black leatherette storage box within, decorated only with Aurora's logo embossed on the hinged lid.
 The pen is secured on a bed of black satin, and the outer box includes an enclosure with Aurora's excellent motto, "Il Segno di un Sogno" -- "The Sign of a Dream."

 Aurora pens are made in Italy and the company was founded in Turin in 1919, so it, too, has a long international legacy.
-But this brand has what its American distributer, Kenro Industries, describes as a "traditional-meets-modern approach [that] gives them a broad-ranging appeal."
+But this brand has what its American distributor, Kenro Industries, describes as a "traditional-meets-modern approach [that] gives them a broad-ranging appeal."
 As Kenro puts it,

 Their pens are coveted not only by professionals and professors but also by Millennial bullet journalers and Gen Z influencers.
 Imagine!
 An Italian fountain pen backed by 100 years of history, now considered among the best pens for journaling and a cult sketch pen adored by current artists!
 Surely, a testament to Aurora’s unique flair for creating timelessly on-trend pieces?